Home About Our Work Resources Careers Contact Us

 Not a ‘private matter’

-May 4 2017 / Posted in Gender Violence
+Dec 15 2023 / Posted in Gender Violence

-An abundant amount of written content, a robust set of laws and several promising media campaigns have all been unable to combat the problem of domestic violence at its root cause.
-Mostly shrugged off as a 'private matter' by men, the victims who in most cases are women, are yet to speak openly about the ill treatment faced by them behind closed doors.
+An abundant amount of written content, a robust set of laws, and several promising media campaigns have all been unable to combat the problem of domestic violence at its root cause.
+Mostly shrugged off as a 'private matter' by men, the victims who in most cases are women, are yet to speak openly about the ill-treatment faced by them behind closed doors.

 Women who are victims of domestic violence are more vulnerable to depression and anxiety among other psychological consequences.
-Domestic violence is also associated with a thread of fatal consequences such as chronic pain disorder, sexually transmitted infections including HIV, unwanted pregnancy, miscarriage, complications during pregnancy which may also lead to substance abuse and suicide.
+Domestic violence is also associated with a thread of fatal consequences such as chronic pain disorder, sexually transmitted infections including HIV, unwanted pregnancy, miscarriage, and complications during pregnancy which may also lead to substance abuse and suicide.

 There have been relatively very few studies in India throwing light on the men’s perceptions as to why they inflict violence on their spouses.
-In this backdrop, to engage men in bringing a positive change in their behavior towards nonviolence, a study conducted by SNEHA in which it interviewed 13 male participants revealed that primary cause of violence lies in the notion of male superiority and authority over his spouse's conduct.
+Against this backdrop, to engage men in bringing a positive change in their behavior towards nonviolence, a study conducted by SNEHA in which it interviewed 13 male participants revealed that the primary cause of violence lies in the notion of male superiority and authority over his spouse's conduct.
 The deeply ingrained patriarchal social system is to be blamed; it creates a permissive environment for spousal abuse.

 The need for the hour is to break the societal barriers and create an environment for men to openly discuss their problems.
 Counseling these men to help stop the violent behavior and build a nature of acceptance rather than denial is the key.
-This could only be done through opening up and letting the partners share their feelings and as an intervention, provide a helping hand through effective communication, self-control, anger and stress management workshops.
+This could only be done through opening up and letting the partners share their feelings and as an intervention, provide a helping hand through effective communication, self-control, anger, and stress management workshops.

 Simply labeling the men as violent partners is not the answer to solve the problem; an intervention is required to bring about an effective communication model and to provide them a platform to voice their concerns which will in turn help change their outlook towards domestic violence.